• Skip to primary navigation

 June 14, 2016 By Jessica Leave a Comment

 When you have guests over for an outdoor meal, what do you call that?
 Since moving to the east coast, I’ve discovered that when I ask someone over for a “barbecue”… they think I’m talking about pulled pork, hush puppies and baked beans.
-Growing up in California, we would have lots of “barbecues” and invite friends over to eat, drink and be merry.
+Growing up in California, we would have lots of “barbecues” and invite friends over to eat, drink and gather together.
 In North Carolina, though, I’ve learned to refer to this as a “Cook-Out”.
-In any case, Potato Salad is a popular dish to bring to your friendly get together and this baby-friendly version is one of my favorites!
+In any case, this Red Potato Salad is a popular dish to bring to your friendly get together and this homemade version is one of my favorites!

 IMG_6566